 Born and raised in New Jersey, I consider myself a mixed media artist due to my love of so many different artistic mediums.
 After getting a BA in Commercial Design and working for 10 years as a graphic designer, I began to get an itch to step away from my computer and create more with my hands.
 So began my return to the fine arts and particularly an exploration of paint and hand embroidery.
 At the same time, in my work life, I transitioned into a project management role in ministry which allowed me to focus the bulk of my creative energy on my own projects.
 In 2015 I launched out on my own to begin building a handmade business in an effort to serve busy women who struggled to make time for themselves by inviting them to engage in a creative outlet as a means of self-care.

-I currently reside in the southern part of New Jersey with my husband and two elderly cats, and still love to work with my hands.
+I currently reside in the southern part of New Jersey with my husband and one elderly cat, and still love to work with my hands.
 In addition to the creative work in my business, I enjoy cooking, gardening, loving on my seven adorable nieces and nephews, as well as reading and getting outside to hike or bike.